space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

 ## APPLICATION
 - set of modules towards some goal?
 - has root module AppModule, launches application
+- APP SHELL:
+    -  Application shell is a way to render a portion of your application using a route at build time.
+It can improve the user experience by quickly launching a static rendered page (a skeleton common to all pages) while the browser downloads the full client version and switches to it automatically after the code loads.
+    -  This gives users a meaningful first paint of your application that appears quickly because the browser can render the HTML and CSS without the need to initialize any JavaScript.
 ## MODULES
 - declares compilation context for set of related components
 - can import/allow export functionality from other modules